EgoNight: Towards Egocentric Vision Understanding at Night with a Challenging Benchmark: Appendix

 \subsubsection{QA Examples}

-We show more QA examples of EgoNight-Synthetic, EgoNight-Sofia, EgoNight-Oxford in Fig.~\ref{fig:qa_ex_syn}, Fig.~\ref{fig:qa_ex_sofia}, and Fig.~\ref{fig:qa_ex_oxford}, respectively.
-Note that for those paired QA types, we show both day and night frames, while for those unpaired QA types, we demonstrate nighttime frames only.
+We show more QA examples of EgoNight-Synthetic in Fig.~\ref{fig:qa_ex_syn}, EgoNight-Sofia in Fig.~\ref{fig:qa_ex_sofia}, and EgoNight-Oxford in Fig.~\ref{fig:qa_ex_oxford}.
+For those paired QA types, we show both day and night frames, while for those unpaired QA types, we demonstrate nighttime frames only.
 Three frames are shown if the QA is spatial or static related, while more frames are given if the QA is temporal or more dynamic related.